What we do

 Profile of

-Richard is a Fellow Chartered Accountant (Ontario 1977, Fellow
+Richard is a Fellow Chartered Professional Accountant (Ontario 2012), Fellow Chartered Accountant (Ontario 1977, Fellow 1994), a qualified Information Technology Specialist (CA·IT)

 in the profession and has a Bachelor of Commerce degree (1975) from

-Excellence in Information Technology and chairs its
+Excellence in Information Technology and formerly chaired its

 certification committee.